 Strangely, the timing and pacing of a good screwball film is here, and the writers* are constantly hurling new cracks at us from every direction as if following a timer, but, again, the jokes aren't very good.
-In the end, we've got a standard three-way-romance between Dunne, Bellamy, and Knowles, but the story writing can't support it and we're not able to understand why Dunne (who goes through a massive, sudden change in character as soon as she reaches Arizona) shows any interest in either guy she's been assigned to.
-The story tells us that her affection is spurred by the fact the psychiatrist smacked her across the face during her earlier "arrogant" phase, but I can tell you this springboard for romance is completely unconvincing and her reaction might be the only genuine thing in the film which shows Jane Palmer needs psychiatric help.
+In the end, we've got a standard three-way-romance between Dunne, Bellamy, and Knowles, but the story writing can't support it and we're not able to understand why Dunne (who goes through a massive, sudden improvement in personal character as soon as she reaches Arizona) shows any interest in either guy she's been assigned to.
+The story tells us that her affection is spurred by the fact the psychiatrist (Knowles) smacked her across the face during her earlier "arrogant" phase and this is an inspiration for love.
+Such a springboard for romance seems very iffy, to say the least.

 Once we're in Arizona, Ralph Bellamy appears on horseback in Cowboy regalia.
 He's an old childhood friend who gets one look at the adult Jane Palmer (Dunne) and is immediately re-smitten.
 To show off his singing-cowboy skills, Bellamy launches into My Darlin' Nellie's Grave, a morose tune that Bellamy fills with off-key vocals while strumming a guitar and it may have been meant as cutting satire of singin' cowboy movies, but because so much humor falls flat so often in Lady in a Jam, it's hard to say what the bad crooning is supposed to mean other than we're to marvel at how badly Bellamy is off-key.
 Considering Bellamy gets several more showcases to sing badly as this story carries on, and Irene Dunne, easily one of the best singers in Hollywood films of the 1930s, doesn't sing anything here, it shows you how backwards a film Lady in a Jam is.
 Director Gregory La Cava (who directed the vastly superior My Man Godfrey just five years earlier) can't do much to fix this except to shoot quality sets featuring a hospital, a mansion, a city, a roadside travel camp, and then on location in Arizona which shows off some nice cowboy stunt riding and roping.
 It's all for naught, the whole film is in a "jam."